cleveradssolutions/CAS-Unreal/README.md

-# CAS-Unreal
-# CleverAdsSolutions-Unreal Integration
+# CleverAdsSolutions Unreal Integration
-The Clever Ads Solutions Unrea plugin enables Unity developers to easily serve Mobile Ads on Android and iOS apps without having to write Java or Objective-C code.
+The Clever Ads Solutions Unreal plugin enables Unreal developers to easily serve Mobile Ads on Android and iOS apps without having to write Java or Objective-C code.
 The plugin provides a C++ and Blueprints interfaces for requesting ads in your Unity project.

 ## Getting Started
 To get started, here is the link to [Unreal plugin integration documentation](https://github.com/cleveradssolutions/CAS-Unreal/wiki).